Democrito/repositorios/Sensors/I2C/readme.md

 Taking readings from an I2C is not trivial.
 A good knowledge of the I2C protocol is required.
 As a general rule, peripherals and sensors must be configured first in order to read the data later.

 Like the write-only I2C, through the input d[7:0] we will put the byte that we want to send and giving it a tick in "start" it will be sent.
 The "next" output pin will give us a tick once it has been sent.
 And when we're done sending the data packet, we tick "stop" and it will close the data packet and tick the "done" pin.
-We can check that so far it is exactly the same as the read-only I2C module.
+We can check that so far it is exactly the same as the write-only I2C module.

 ![](https://github.com/Democrito/I2C_only_write/blob/master/IMG/send_address.PNG)